 If a severe injury has impacted your family, you should speak with a personal injury lawyer.
-The Fort Lauderdale Serious Injury attorneys at the Wolfson Law Firm help accident victims to recover money to pay for medical bills, replace lost wages, and get future care.
+The Fort Lauderdale Serious Injury attorneys at Wolfson & Leon help accident victims to recover money to pay for medical bills, replace lost wages, and get future care.
 With our free case evaluation, we can answer your questions and let you know what legal options are available to you.
-Call the Wolfson Law Firm today at (954) 289-5954.Fort Lauderdale Serious Injury Accidents
+Call Wolfson & Leon today at (954) 289-5954.Fort Lauderdale Serious Injury Accidents

 In some cases, it may be obvious when you have serious injuries.
 Broken bones, severed limbs, burns, and deep cuts or lacerations are visible.
 They can be treated in the emergency room or may require an extended hospital stay.